nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

-- 2a.
+* 2a.
 The list is empty.

   Use case ends.

-- 3a.
+* 3a.
 The given index is invalid.

-  - 3a1.
+  * 3a1.
 NetworkBook shows an error message.

     Use case resumes at step 2.

-- 3b.
+* 3b.
 User does not give a phone number.

-  - 3b1.
+  * 3b1.
 NetworkBook shows an error message.

     Use case resumes at step 2.

-- 3c.
+* 3c.
 The given phone number is in an invalid format.

-  - 3c1.
+  * 3c1.
 NetworkBook shows an error message.

     Use case resumes at step 2.

-- 3c.
+* 3c.
 The given phone number is already present in the contact's list of phone numbers.

-  - Use case resumes at step 5.
+  * Use case resumes at step 5.

 **Use case: Add graduation year to a contact**